arci/alfred-checksum-verifier/README.md

 ##Note

-The script [luncher.scpt](https://github.com/Arci/alfred-checksum-veirfier/raw/master/luncher.scpt) is used in alfred to get the current selected file in Finder and then call the python script
+The script [luncher.scpt](https://github.com/Arci/alfred-checksum-veirfier/raw/master/luncher.scpt) is used in alfred to get the current selected file in Finder and then call the python script.

-===
 To manually get the digest (for example sha1) of a file use:

 ```